 The success rate is not everything

 There is something important with these measurements: the success rate does not tell the entire story.
 For instance, for you, which of these two scenarios is better:

-- 98% to last 50 years, but a chance of running out after 10 years
+- 98% to last 50 years, but a chance of running out after ten years

 - 96% to last 50 years, but a chance of running out after 48 years

-For me, the second scenario is definitely better.
-You do not want to have a chance of failing after only 10 years if you are planning for 50 years.
+For me, the second scenario is better.
+You do not want to have a chance of failing after only ten years if you are planning for 50 years.
 But if it fails after 48 years, you have many years to make some adaptations.

 So, another quite important metric is the worst duration of a scenario.
-This means after how many months can you see the first failure can happen.
+This means after how many months the first failure can happen.